k8xian/Project3/README.md

 # Read This!
 * To run the whole thing with express
 ( don't forget `npm install`)
+* to run a local database with MLab you need you create an account and then drop your creds in Config => keys.js mongodb://<dbuser>:<dbpassword>@ds243963.mlab.com:43963/proj3

 ## If you make a new page in pages:
 * `npm run build` this builds the app